 Endomorphs should also focus on complex carbs, which are slowly digested and help to keep blood sugar levels in check (3).

-Some great options include oats, quinoa, sweet potatoes, and brown rice.
+Some great options include oats, quinoa, sweet potatoes, brown rice, and whole wheat products.

 While complex carbs are healthy, endomorphs should still be careful not to overdo it.
-That’s because they can quickly turn into sugar, which can lead to weight gain (17).
+That’s because excess energy is stored as fat, which can lead to weight gain (17).

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!